Dalia Grybauskaitė

-Dalia Grybauskaitė ([dɐˈlʲɛ ɡʲrʲiːbɐʊsˈkɐ̂ˑɪtʲeː]; born 1 March 1956) is a Lithuanian politician who served as the eighth President of Lithuania from 2009 until 2019.
-She is the first woman to hold the position and in 2014 she became the first President of Lithuania to be reelected for a second consecutive term.
+Dalia Grybauskaitė ([dɐˈlʲɛ ɡʲrʲiːbɐʊsˈkɐ̂ˑɪtʲeː]; born 1 March 1956) is a Lithuanian politician who served as the eighth president of Lithuania from 2009 to 2019.
+She is the first and so far only woman to hold the position and in 2014 she became the first President of Lithuania to be reelected for a second consecutive term.

 Grybauskaitė has served as Minister of Finance, as well as European Commissioner for Financial Programming and the Budget from 2004 to 2009.
 She is often referred to as the "Iron Lady" or the "Steel Magnolia".

 Early years

 Grybauskaitė was born on 1 March 1956 to a working-class family in Vilnius during the Soviet occupation of Lithuania.
 Her mother, Vitalija Korsakaitė (1922–1989), was born in the Biržai region and worked as a saleswoman.
 Her father, Polikarpas Grybauskas (1928–2008), was an electrician and driver.
 He also was a NKVD serviceman during the Second World War.
 Grybauskaitė attended Salomėja Nėris High School.
 She has two brothers, one living in Lithuania, and the other living in Colorado Springs, in the United States.
 She has described herself as not among the best students, receiving mostly fours in a system where five was the highest grade.
 Her favourite subjects were history, geography and physics.

 Grybauskaitė began participating in sports at the age of eleven, and became a passionate basketball player.
 At the age of nineteen, she worked for a year at the Lithuanian National Philharmonic Society as a staff inspector.
 She then enrolled in A.A.
 Zhdanov State University in Leningrad, as a student of political economy.
 At the same time, she began working in a local factory in Leningrad.
 In 1983, Grybauskaitė graduated with a citation and returned to Vilnius, taking a secretarial position at the Academy of Sciences.
-Work in the Academy was scarce and so she moved to the Vilnius Communist Party High School, where she lectured in political economics and global finance.
+Work in the academy was scarce and so she moved to the Vilnius Communist Party High School, where she lectured in political economics and global finance.
 From 1983 to December 1989, she was a member of the Communist Party of the Soviet Union and after the Communist Party of Lithuania broke away from the CPSU in December 1989, she was member of the CPL until June 1990.
 In 1988, she defended her PhD thesis at Moscow (Academy of Social Sciences).

 In 1990, soon after Lithuania reestablished its independence from the Soviet Union, Grybauskaitė continued her studies at the Edmund A. Walsh School of Foreign Service at Georgetown University, Washington D.C., in the Special Programme for senior executives.